 Coming to Terms with Your Codeine Addiction

-Do you need frequent, daily uses codeine to manage your pain?
+Do you need frequent, daily use of codeine to manage your pain?
 Do you say you need the drug to make it through the day?
 If you need codeine frequently and in increasingly large doses, you may be abusing codeine or even addicted to it.
 You’re addicted if you feel you need codeine and hurt physically and/or mentally without it.
 You’re abusing codeine or addicted to it if it’s interfering with your relationships, your job, your schooling, and your other activities and commitments.
-You’re abusing codeine if it’s preventing your from living your normal daily life.
+You’re abusing codeine if it’s preventing you from living your normal daily life.

 Helping a Friend or Family Member Address Their Codeine Addiction

 It’s often easy to see the changes that codeine addiction produces in your friends or family members.
 It’s harder to address and treat these changes.

 Interventions are one way to address these changes.
 In these meetings, friends and family members meet with codeine users to discuss how codeine use has negatively impacted their lives.
 It’s important to invite people the users that like and respect this intervention.
 It’s also important not to include people who have substance abuse problems themselves.
 By inviting the right people to interventions, friends and family members can provide strong support for the users.
 The support can allow them to build an emotional foundation to address their problems and ultimately seek help for them.

 - Let them know you are aware of their problem